snel-repo/EMUsort/README.md

 ## Final Notes

-If there are any discrepancies in instructions between the README and any comments/code, please treat this README as the final source of truth.
+If there are any discrepancies in instructions between the README and any comments/code, please let us know by submitting an issue on GitHub.

-Thank you for trying out EMUSort!
+Thank you for trying out `EMUsort`!
 We hope you enjoy it.